 INTRODUCTION

-India has the world’s most diverse cattle genetic resource along with a considerable size of indigenous cattle population.
+India has the world’s most diverse cattle genetic resource along with a considerable size of the indigenous cattle population.
 These native cattle breeds are very hardy and adopt well to extreme climatic conditions in addition to being disease resistance and economical.
-Cowpox is a benign skin disease which is contagious in nature and its lesions are mostly seen on udder and teats of animal (Radostitis et al., 2000).
+Cowpox is a benign skin disease that is contagious in nature, and its lesions are mostly seen on udder and teats of animal (Radostitis et al., 2000).
 Cowpox virus is related to the family of Poxviridae, Chordopox virinae subfamily and genus Orthopox virus (Delhon, 2022).
-Cow pox virus has been reported in various wild animals as well as domestic animals like cattle, cats, dogs, horses (Becker et al.,2009).
-The pustular local cowpox lesions are found in the muzzle, teats or scrotum, udder of affected animal and in case of systemic disease, whole body gets covered in pocks (Delhon, 2022).
-Pox lesions on udder and teat in animals can act as attributing factor to clinical mastitis, which causes economic loss by decrease in milk production, reduced cost of animal or loss of quarter (Kahrs 2002; Sharma et al., 2020).
+Cow pox virus has been reported in various wild animals as well as domestic animals like cattle, cats, dogs, and horses (Becker et al.,2009).
+The pustular local cowpox lesions are found in the muzzle, teats or scrotum, udder of the affected animal, and in case of systemic disease, the whole body gets covered in pocks (Delhon, 2022).
+Pox lesions on the udder and teat in animals can act as an attributing factor to clinical mastitis, which causes economic loss by decrease in milk production, reduced cost of animal or loss of quarter (Kahrs 2002; Sharma et al., 2020).
 The incubation period of cowpox virus lasts around 3-7 days (Delhon, 2022).
-Human cowpox is a zoonotic infection which is rare but can be severe as humans suffer from hemorrhagic pustule on hand along with edema, lymphadenopathy and erythema (Baxby et al., 1994).
+Human cowpox is a zoonotic infection that is rare but can be severe as humans suffer from hemorrhagic pustule on the hand along with edema, lymphadenopathy and erythema (Baxby et al., 1994).
 Humans may also develop the infection by contact with infected animals, rodents or cats (Fenner 1996; Essbauer and Meyer,2007; Vogel et al., 2012).
 Pox virus can enter through skin contact and scars (Ferrier et al., 2017; Schwarzer et al., 2013).
 Indigenous breeds are considered more resistant and less susceptible to udder diseases as compared to exotic breeds like Holstein-Friesian, Jersey (Sharma et al., 2020).
 This is the first case report from Udhampur district of Jammu and Kashmir with an outbreak of cowpox in Sahiwal cattle, calves and milkers.

 MATERIALS AND METHODS

-A disease outbreak case in Sahiwal Cattle was reported by a farmer’s farm Narsingh Gaushala, Khoon, Udhampur to the Division of Veterinary Medicine, R.S.
+A disease outbreak case in Sahiwal Cattle was reported by a farmer’s farm, Narsingh Gaushala, Khoon, Udhampur, to the Division of Veterinary Medicine, R.S.
 Pura.
-Animals showed history of fever and red painful papulo-pustular eruptions on udder and teats.
-Cows were reluctant to milking and suckling by the calves due to pain.
-In addition, milkers/handlers were also seen to develop lesions on hands and fingers.
-Narsingh Gaushala, Udhampur is exclusively maintaining only Sahiwal breed in the farm without the introduction of other breeds.
-The affected Sahiwal cattle farm was visited and affected animals were clinically examined for distributions of lesions on udder and teats.
+Animals showed a history of fever and red, painful papulo-pustular eruptions on the udder and teats.
+Cows were reluctant to be milked and suckled by the calves due to pain.
+In addition, milkers/handlers were also seen to develop lesions on their hands and fingers.
+Narsingh Gaushala, Udhampur, is exclusively maintaining only the Sahiwal breed in the farm without the introduction of other breeds.
+The affected Sahiwal cattle farm was visited, and affected animals were clinically examined for distributions of lesions on udder and teats.
 A survey questionnaire was developed to collect history on the feeding schedule, change in feed intake, recent visit of animals to infected farms, introduction of new or infected animals, milk production, change in milk production after cow pox infection, change in milk quality, milk pH, welfare indicators and overall body score of animals.
-Mastitis screening was also done with California mastitis test (CMT).
+Mastitis screening was also done with the California mastitis test (CMT).
 All physiological parameters of affected cows and calves were recorded every day twice till the recovery.
-Major physiological parameters recorded included temperature, heart rate, respiration rate etc. Suckling calves who had developed lesions of cow pox at farm were also examined.
-All infected young calves were also sperated from other healthy calves with no lesions.
-Milkers/handlers with lesions on hands and fingers were advised not to do milking of healthy animals.
+Major physiological parameters recorded included temperature, heart rate, respiration rate, etc. Suckling calves that had developed lesions of cow pox at the farm were also examined.
+All infected young calves were also separated from other healthy calves with no lesions.
+Milkers/handlers with lesions on their hands and fingers were advised not to do milking of healthy animals.

 RESULTS AND DISCUSSION